rlemon/TimeAfter.js/README.md

-Timer.js
+TimerAfter.js
 ========

 Simple timer class, nothing fancy.
+Allows you to specify callbacks on a repeating time loop.